markwkidd/microclimate-explorer/README.md

 Uses are myriad, but the inspiration for this application comes from agriculture and land use planning.

+This kind of granular data is already being used in combination with Large Language Model AI to create personalized and microclimate-specific advice for farmers trying new crops and adaping crops to new climates.

 ## Data sources

 The most important dataset is citizen weather stations that are part of the CWOP network and provide data to Meterological Assimilation Data Ingest System (MADIS).